In this article

 Streamline B2B payments with Ramp

-Our platform also integrates with popular accounting solutions like NetSuite, QuickBooks, and Sage Intacct to auto-sync bill pay transactions, pull-in purchase orders, and amortization schedules, streamlining your accounts payable workflow.
+Our platform also integrates with popular accounting software like NetSuite, QuickBooks, and Sage Intacct to auto-sync bill payments, pull in purchase orders and amortization schedules, and automatically reconcile all your transactions.

 Try Ramp for free